 According to this recipe my grandma sent me, pancakes are an important part of the Dutch diet.
-I can’t vouch for the validity of that statement as this recipe may have been clipped over 30 years ago.
-Here is a recipe for traditional plain pancakes:
+I can’t vouch for the validity of that statement as this recipe may have been clipped over 30 years ago, but it is a recipe for plain traditional pancakes.

 - 1 package active dry yeast (2 1/4 tsp.)

 - 3 ½ to 4 c. all-purpose flour

 - 3 ¾ c. warm milk (slightly warmer than lukewarm)